-In 2006, The Nebraska Medical Center announced plans to develop a new 100 bed hospital in the southeastern community of Bellevue.
+In 2006, Nebraska Medicine announced plans to develop a new 100 bed hospital in the southeastern community of Bellevue.
 With the rapid growth of this area just outside Omaha’s city limits there is a demand for a full service inpatient facility with emergency care, obstetrics, inpatient and outpatient surgery, intensive care, cardiac catheterization, pharmacy, radiology and lab testing.
 Plans will allow future expansion for another 100 beds as the need arises.

 Renewed Commitment to Quality

-The Nebraska Medical Center is committed to focusing on quality improvement.
+Nebraska Medicine is committed to focusing on quality improvement.
 In 2002, the medical center expanded its existing quality and performance improvement systems to include Six Sigma processes.
 The hospital partnered with GE to foster a cultural change within the organization that would transform it into one that was “quality-minded” in all aspects of its operations.
 Operating with quality at the constant forefront of its organizational mind is not only the right thing to do; the external environment also drives it.
 Assessment of quality by both patients and payors is on the rise.
-Adoption of programs like Six Sigma, Balanced Scorecard, Crew Resource Management, the Supply Chain initiative, and participation in programs such as the Institute for Healthcare Improvement’s 100K Lives campaign, demonstrate the hospital’s commitment to seek out best practice models and apply them to The Nebraska Medical Center operations.
+Adoption of programs like Six Sigma, Balanced Scorecard, Crew Resource Management, the Supply Chain initiative, and participation in programs such as the Institute for Healthcare Improvement’s 100K Lives campaign, demonstrate the hospital’s commitment to seek out best practice models and apply them to Nebraska Medicine operations.